NemesisWasAlienToo/CoreKit/README.md

 | WARNING: This library is still in heavy development and might contain bugs or undergo heavy changes at any time. |
 | --- |

-Core Kit is general purpose c++ 20 library with focus on networking specially containing commonly used features and Chord DHT architecture implementation.
+Core Kit is general purpose c++ 20 library with focus on networking specially containing commonly used tools and DHT node runner implementation.

 ## Project architecture